History of Puerto Rico: Immediate economic changes

+Following the takeover of rich lands by the United States in 1899, Puerto Rico shifted towards a capitalist mode of production.
+The Hollander Act was enacted in 1901, leading to a 2% tax on rural property.
+The tax was reduced to 1% following widespread protests, but landowners were still forced to sell their land as a result.

 Sugar mill owners between the period of 1898 and 1945 turned their sugar mills into monocultural plantations in response to the economy of the 20th century.
 The sugar mills and tobacco, cigar, and cigarette factories gained the United States' attention due to their fast productions and large amount of produce.
 Women and children were the primary workers within these industries.
 Puerto Rican trades went to the United States 95% of the time.
 By 1914, the coffee production that once was steady failed.

 The sugar industry rose along with the economy.
 Puerto Rican mill owners and French and Spanish residents took the United States' corporate capital.
-The United States had four operations were part of the United sugar refineries that were owned by Cuba and the Dominican Republic.
-In 1870, Congress made the tariff wall in order to domestic producers of sugar.
-This had an effect of putting sugar producers into bankruptcy.
-The United States acquired jurisdiction over Puerto Rico where there was free trade between the two.
+Four United States operations were part of the United Sugar Refineries, which were owned by Cuba and the Dominican Republic.
+In 1870, Congress introduced tariffs to protect domestic sugar producers.
+Puerto Rico's sugar industry suffered as a result, but the acquisition of Puerto Rico by the United States brought free trade between the two.
 Capital flowed into Puerto Rico with the effect of modernizing its sugar processing mills due to the United States' influence.